 Where; Found in British Heart Foundation, in Ashbourne, Derbyshire

-Amanda says: ”While I love gravy and daisies (not together you understand), the primary reason for buying this was because I felt sorry for it – the amount of dusty Daybreak I see in the charity shops always makes me wand to rescue it.’
+Amanda says: ”While I love gravy and daisies (not together you understand), the primary reason for buying this was because I felt sorry for it – the amount of dusty Daybreak I see in the charity shops always makes me want to rescue it.’

 Mat says; ‘The gravy boat is a good buy as it’s unusual and can put itself to a number of uses – custard, cream or other sauces.
 Amanda gravy boat (made from 1983 until 1999) had a rust-coloured border around the edges so I’d say this is a later piece.
 I think Amanda paid a reasonable price as I’ve seen them sell for £10-£18 on eBay.
 Daybreak was one of the most popular of Denby’s designs.”